codatio/codat-docs/docs/integrations/accounting/xero/partner-certification/checkpoints-bank-feeds.md

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 4. Error handling

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 5. Offline access

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 6. Rate limit hit management

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 7. Scopes

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

 ### 8. Account mapping

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

-### 9. Bank name/logos/account number
+### 9. Bank name, logos, and account number

 **Action required: some**

-This is a shared responsibility between you and Codat.
-We will work with you to ensure your Bank Feed implementation is compliant.

-Xero checks:
--	Is your brand correctly represented in Xero?
--	Are you setting an appropriate name for the accounts you create and is your logo showing correctly?
--	Are you setting the account number so that it displays correctly in Xero?

-This is relevant when you set up your branding within Codat and when you share your branding details with Xero at the end of the certification process.
+This checkpoint is relevant when you set up your branding within Codat and again when you share your branding details with Xero at the end of the certification process.

+Your Codat team will work with you to ensure your Bank Feed implementation complies with the following Xero checks:

+* Your brand is correctly represented in Xero.
+* You set appropriate names for the accounts you create.
+* Your logo and account number are displayed correctly.

 ### 10. Scheduled refresh

 **Action required: none**

-This is fully handled by Codat.
+Our Xero integration covers the requirements of this checkpoint in full.

-### 11. Missed / Rejected statements
+### 11. Missed and rejected statements

 **Action required: moderate**

-This is a shared responsibility between you and Codat.
-We will work with you to ensure your Bank Feed implementation is compliant.

-Xero checks:
--	What happens when a statement gets rejected / missed
--	What do you do to make up a missed statement?
-(Re-added to the next queue / Dedicated call)
--	Will the user be notified if a statement gets rejected / missed?

-Codat will communicate to you if a statement is missed/rejected.
-You need to ensure you have logic on your side to handle this as you see fit.
+Codat will communicate to you if a bank statement is missed or rejected.
+Include appropriate logic in your app to handle this outcome as you see fit.

+Your Codat team will then work with you to ensure your Bank Feed implementation complies with the following Xero checks:

+* Your app's management of rejected and missed statements.
+* How your app compensates for a missed statement (for example, adds it to the next queue or performs a dedicated call).
+* User notification in case of missed or rejected statements.